New York City Police Department corruption and misconduct: Shooting of Ousmane Zongo

 On May 22, 2003, 43-year-old Ousmane Zongo, an immigrant from Burkina Faso, was shot four times by Police Officer Bryan Conroy in a Chelsea warehouse.
-In 2005, Conroy was found guilty of criminally negligent homicide and sentenced to five years probation.
+In 2005, Conroy was found guilty of criminally negligent homicide and sentenced to five years' probation.
 In 2006, the city awarded the Zongo family $3 million to settle a wrongful death suit.

 Shooting of Timothy Stansbury

-On January 24, 2004, Housing Bureau officer Richard Neri Jr., accidentally fatally shot Timothy Stansbury, a 19-year-old man who was trespassing on the roof landing of a Bedford-Stuyvesant housing project.
+On January 24, 2004, Housing Bureau officer Richard Neri Jr. accidentally fatally shot Timothy Stansbury, a 19-year-old man who was trespassing on the roof landing of a Bedford-Stuyvesant housing project.
 Stansbury was unarmed, but had apparently startled Neri by opening the roof door and suddenly encountering the officer.
 At that point, Neri discharged his service firearm and mortally wounded Stansbury.
 Although Commissioner Kelly stated that the shooting appeared "unjustified", a Brooklyn jury found that no criminal act had occurred and that the event was a tragic accident.
 Neri was thus cleared of all charges.
 The city later agreed to pay $2 million to settle a lawsuit filed by the Stansbury family.
 A grand jury declined to indict Neri, but Kelly later suspended him for 30 days without pay and permanently stripped him of his weapon.

 Shooting of Sean Bell

 On November 25, 2006, plainclothes police officers shot and killed Sean Bell on his wedding day and wounded two of his companions, one critically, outside of the Kalua Cabaret in Queens.
 No weapon was recovered.
 According to the police, Bell had rammed his vehicle into an undercover officer and hit an unmarked NYPD minivan twice, prompting undercover officers to fire 50 rounds into Bell's car.

-Witness accounts of the event conflict with the account provided by police.
+Witness accounts of the event conflict with the account provided by the police.

 A bullet piercing the nearby AirTrain JFK facility startled two Port Authority patrolmen stationed there.
 An undercover officer claims he heard one of the unarmed man's companions threaten to get his gun to settle a fight with another individual.
 On April 25, 2008, Justice Arthur Cooperman cleared Detectives Michael Oliver and Gescard Isnora of murder charges, and Detective Marc Cooper of reckless endangerment, in the death of Sean Bell.
 The city eventually settled with Bell's family for $3.25 million.